 In 2018, a study carried out by the CSIS (Centre for Strategic and International Studies), in partnership with McAfee stated that almost $600 billion is globally lost as a result of cybercrime each year, according to the UK ONS (Office for National Statistics) around 4.5 million cybercrimes were recorded in England and Wales alone during 2018, companies in the USA reportedly suffer an annual loss of more than $525 million due to cybercrime and it is estimated that today you are 10x more likely to be a victim of cybercrime than you are of physical theft.

-As well as other losses, such as stock, credibility and custom, it is clear to see that serious financial damage has been and is caused by cybercrime, the major problem is that there is no central data collecting agency as far as I can find that gives a good model for estimating the cost of an attack, this means that that we can only guess how much is lost annually to cybercrime from data that is released to the public by the organisations affected with the understanding that many companies do not release this data and so even the best guess is potentially way off the mark.
+As well as other losses, such as stock, credibility and custom, it is clear to see that serious financial damage has been and is caused by cybercrime, one major problem is that there seems to be no central data collecting agency that gives a good model for estimating the cost of an attack, this means that we can only guess how much is lost annually to cybercrime from data that is released to the public by the organisations affected.
+But understand that many companies do not release this data due to reputation so even the best guess is potentially way off the mark.

 That's right!
 There are quick, simple and effective things that you and I can do that can help hold off the cyber attacker, keeping our data, customers and revenue safe!
-In this series of upcoming blogs we will be investigating some of these simple steps as well as looking at some of the more common methods of cybercrime used today.
+In this series, we will be investigating some of these simple steps as well as looking at some of the more common methods of cybercrime used today.

 Thank you for making us a part of your day and we hope that you have enjoyed and found this blog to be helpful, keep up with future posts and all other things pertaining to Hussey Coding at our website and our various social media platforms listed below and as always, stay safe and have a great day!